 Stay home if you are unwell, and self-isolate until you receive a negative test to stop any potential spread of the virus.

-From Tuesday 14 December the My Vaccine Pass will become mandatory for people over 12 years old, in addition to the safety measures above.
+From Tuesday 14 December the My Vaccine Pass is required for people over 12 years and 3 months old, in addition to the safety measures above.
 This decision has been made by Hamilton City Council to minimise the spread of COVID-19 and protect the most at-risk and vulnerable among our community.
 We know these are challenging times and we look forward to the day when these restrictions will no longer be required

 The safety of our staff and community is always our priority and we will closely monitor public health advice and update our website as new information becomes available.